himb-coral-nursery/himb-coral-nursery.github.io/facilities.md

 **Colonies available for use without a permit** ![][image6]
 The coral nursery houses hundreds of colonies from corals of opportunity, natural recruitment, and past permitted collections.
 These colonies are available for use in your research and can be referenced in our photogrammetry time-series going back as far as 2019 for some colonies.

-**Kāne’ohe Bay field collections** ![][image7]
+**Kāne'ohe Bay field collections** ![][image7]
-If you are interested in sampling wild coral colonies from the surrounding reefs of Kāne’ohe Bay, we are happy to help you navigate everything from permitting with the state, HIMB boat usage, down to the physical collections in the field.
+If you are interested in sampling wild coral colonies from the surrounding reefs of Kāne'ohe Bay, we are happy to help you navigate everything from permitting with the state, HIMB boat usage, down to the physical collections in the field.
 Leverage our familiarity with our home reef to your advantage.

 ### Species Availability
 *After sampling, we are able to retain leftover fragments for growout and potential future research use.*